logzio/logz-docs/_source/user-guide/kibana-mapping/mapping.md

   - yberlinger
 ---

-Kibana mappings are important whenever you want to perform any sort of action on a field, such as visualize it, aggregate by it, or use it in an alert.
+Kibana mappings are important whenever you want to perform any action on a field, such as visualize it, aggregate by it, or use it in an alert.

-Kibana maps each field by value type so it knows how to display it according to its capabilities.
+Kibana maps each field by value type, so it knows how to display it according to its capabilities.
+There are two types of mapping fields:

+* **Dynamic** - This is the default mapping type, determined by the value of the log fields mapped at the beginning of each day.
+* **Explicit** - This is a forced mapping type, and when chosen, Kibana will always map this field as the same data type.

 For example:

+`"yourField":123` will be mapped as a number (Long).

+`“yourField”:”abc”` will be mapped as a Keyword (String).

+`“yourField”:{“someField”:”someValue”}` will be mapped as an Object.

+`yourField.someField` will be mapped as Keyword (String).

-* If it’s a string, Kibana won’t allow you to run any mathematical queries on the field.
+If a field is mapped as a string, Kibana won’t allow you to run any mathematical queries on the field.
-* If it's an analyzed field, such as `message`, `tags`, or `geoip_location`, Kibana won't let you use it in an alert, a visualization or a `group by` rule.
+If it's an analyzed field, such as `message`, `tags`, or `geoip_location`, Kibana won't let you use it in an alert, a visualization, or a `group by` rule.

 {% include /arrays_in_kibana/array_note.md %}